-Poker Jir n Butte Fire Looko ut ----------- --------- ------ ------- ---- been removed.
+Poker Jim Butte Fire Lookout Name of Property

+A small solar panel is affixed to the bottom timber of the south-facing catwalk.
+All communication antennae, formerly mounted on the structure were removed when a nearby communications tower was erected, but with cell phone service available, that tower has also since been removed.
 A windsock once mounted on the tower has since been removed.
 Propane fuel is provided to the cabin via copper tubing that runs from a (noncontributing object) propane tank (Photo MT_RosebudCounty_PokerJimButteFireLookout_0006), located on the ground near the base of the tower.
 The fuel provides energy for the stove, refrigerator, and light.

-In 2008, repairs made to the Poker Jim Butte Lookout occurred to address safety issues caused by deteriorating materials, and to restore some materials to their original composition.
+In 2008, repairs made to the Poker Jim Butte Lookout Tower occurred to address safety issues caused by deteriorating materials, and to restore some materials to their original composition and appearance.
 During that summer, the stairs and rails were replaced as were the catwalk deck and floor joists, which run east-west and support both the cabin and catwalk.
 The shake roof, window coverings, siding, and overhangs were restored to their original materials.
 Kirby Matthew, Region 1 Historic Preservation Team Leader supervised the work that was coordinated with the Montana State Historic Preservation Office.4